How to Block Knitting: Wet Blocking and Steam Blocking Knitting Techniques

 This the mildest form of wet-blocking.
-It works equally well for all fibers, although silks and synthetics require more wetness than wool.
-It allows for total control over temperature, dampness, and finished texture because you are not restricted to the temperature and amount of steam that comes out of your iron, and you can gently pat and shape the piece with your hands while you work.
+It works equally well for all fibers although silks and synthetics require more wetness than wool.
+It allows for total control over temperature, dampness, and finished texture because you are not restricted to the temperature and amount of steam that comes out of your iron.
+You can gently pat and shape the piece with your hands while you work.
 Right side up, use pins to secure your handknit to shape on a padded surface placed away from direct sun or heat.
-Fill a spray bottle with cool tap water and spritz a fine, even mist over the piece.
+Fill a spray bottle with cool tap water, and spritz a fine, even mist over the piece.
 Use your hands to gently pat the moisture into the handknit, if desired, but be careful not to flatten any textured stitches.

 The immersion method imparts moisture thoroughly through the fibers and allows complete reshaping.
-It is appropriate for all fiber types, and particularly ideal for heavily ribbed or cabled fabrics, or fabrics that have taken on a biased slant during knitting.
+It is appropriate for all fiber types.
+It’s particularly ideal for heavily ribbed or cabled fabrics as well as fabrics that took on a biased slant during knitting.
 It is also the method to use after washing a handknit.
-To immerse a handknit, turn it inside out and soak it in a basin of lukewarm water for about 20 minutes, or until thoroughly wet, gently squeezing water through the piece if necessary.
+To immerse a handknit, turn it inside out and soak it in a basin of lukewarm water for about 20 minutes, or until thoroughly wet, and gently squeeze water through the piece if necessary.
 Drain the water, carry the wet handknit in a bundle to the washing machine, and put it through the spin cycle (or roll it in dry towels) to remove excess moisture.
 Do not twist or wring the handknit.
-Shape the piece right side up on a padded surface, using pins, knit blockers, or blocking wires for knitting as necessary.
+Shape the piece right side up on a padded surface using pins, knit blockers, or blocking wires for knitting as necessary.

 You can use steam from an iron or a steamer to block any handknit.
-Place the dry garment on a blocking board (or the floor, a spare bed, a stack of towels, an ironing board—you get the message!).
-Pin it to the desired measurements using rust-resistant pins and blocking wires for knitting if desired.
-Use the iron or steamer to apply steam to the garment (but be careful not to apply steam while you’re working with the piece!).
+Place the dry garment on a blocking board or any flat surface.
+Pin it to the desired measurements using rust-resistant pins and blocking wires for knitting.
+Use the iron or steamer to apply steam to the garment, but be careful not to apply steam while you’re working with the piece!

-Hold the iron or steamer about an inch above the handknit, moving slowly to make sure the steam penetrates the fabric.
+Hold the iron or steamer about an inch above the handknit and move slowly to make sure the steam penetrates the fabric.
 If you’re using an iron, do not apply it directly to the garment!
 It will crush the fabric, and it may harm acrylic blends and silk or bamboo fibers.
-If you’re using a steamer, you can place it on the fabric, but don’t press down hard or you’ll get the same undesirable results as mentioned with an iron.
+If you’re using a steamer, you can place it on the fabric.
+Don’t press down hard or you’ll get the same undesirable results as mentioned with an iron.